SupreetKaur2005/refer-n-play-tictactoe/README.md

 1. Register on the frontend (generate referral code)
 2. Use another account to apply referral code (Profile -> Apply referral)
 3. Play Tic-Tac-Toe vs client-side AI

-Notes:
-- Backend seeds Config.referralReward = 50 if not present.
-- For deployment: host backend (Heroku/Render/Vercel serverless) and frontend (Vercel/Netlify).
-Use MongoDB Atlas for DB.